AT&T’s powerful unlimited plans are great for those who are willing to spend a lot. For everyone else, there’s Tello.

 AT&T doesn’t have quite so many limited data plans, and those that it does have are pricier.
 Here’s a quick peek at the options.

-As you can see, the cheapest plan that AT&T offers is $33 a month, which is more than three times as much as Tello’s cheapest plan!
-That said, it does give you unlimited talk and text, plus 8GB of data.
+As you can see, the cheapest plan that AT&T offers is $30 a month, which is more than three times as much as Tello’s cheapest plan!
+And it only gives you 5GB of data and 5GB of hotspot data.

 In short, AT&T’s plan structure just makes less sense for those who don’t want unlimited data.